Civil Code 3342 is the California dog bite statute. This section outlines when owners are responsible for injuries caused by their dogs.

 One bite laws only impose strict liability on dog owners only once they know of their dog’s tendency to bite people.
 Because this usually requires showing that the dog has already bitten someone, dogs in states that use one bite rules are said to get one free bite.

-3. What are exceptions to a dog owner’s strict liability?
+3. What are the exceptions to a dog owner’s strict liability?

 Civil Code 3342 includes several exceptions to its strict liability rule.
 Dog owners who can show that one of these exceptions is in play can avoid being held strictly liable for their dog’s bite.